xItem added to basket

 1. Kingsley Hall: ‘Something was shown there’

-2. The community network, 1970-200
+2. The community network, 1970-2006

-3. The story of a house 1: Portland Road
+3. The story of a House 1: Portland Road

-4. The story of a house 2: Freegrove Road
+4. The story of a House 2: Freegrove Road

-5. Hospitality, dwelling and home
+5. Hospitality, Dwelling and Home

-6. Ordinary living: Our houses today
+6. Ordinary living: The PA houses today

-7. Against all odds: Some concluding remarks
+7. Against all Odds: Some concluding remarks

 References